 Recognizing the Sterling Fellows

-John Sterling, Class of 1864, was a dedicated alumnus whose 1918 bequest literally rebuilt the Yale campus and he is remembered in the name of the Sterling Fellows for the transformation his gift wrought upon the university.
+John Sterling, B.A.
+1864, was a dedicated alumnus whose 1918 bequest literally rebuilt the Yale campus, and he is remembered in the name of the Sterling Fellows for the transformation his gift wrought upon the university.
 Likewise the giving levels within the Sterling Fellows honor individuals whose gifts are woven into the fabric of Yale.